robmarkcole/fire-detection-from-images/pytorch/object-detection/yolov5/README.md

 * Much nicer training and evaluation process than tensorflow obj det, also viz tensorboard in same notebook rather than seperate page
 * During training, you want to be watching the `mAP@0.5` to see how your detector is performing
 * Can plot multiple runs by renaming folders in `yolov5/runs`
+* Note on metrics reported below: the mAP etc reported are for the final batch, and subject to noise

 ## Experiment 1
 * Dataset: `FireNET  2020-07-30 7:23am`